Heavenly chicken recipe with Ritz crackers

 2. I use a bowl for this part: in a small bowl, combine the sour cream, garlic powder, onion powder, and paprika.

-3. I do this next: now, add the chicken to the bowl.
+3. Now, add the chicken to the bowl.
 After you’ve added the chicken to the mixture, make sure to turn it over so that all sides are evenly coated.

 4. I use a bowl for this part: in a shallow dish, take the Ritz cracker crumbs.

-5. I do this next: dredge each piece of chicken in the crumbs.
+5. Dredge each piece of chicken in the crumbs.
 Make sure each piece of chicken is coated in crumbs on all sides.

-6. I do this next: take some melted butter with a spoon and drizzle the butter over the top.
+6. Take some melted butter with a spoon and drizzle the butter over the top.

 7. I bake at 375°F (190°C) for 25-35 minutes or until chicken is cooked through or golden brown and juices run clear.
 Garnish with parsley if desired.